sbamin/sbamin/README.md

 ### Hi there 👋

-I am a post-doctoral fellow in [Verhaak lab](https://verhaaklab.com) at the [Jackson Laboratory for Genomic Medicine](https://www.jax.org/), Farmington, CT 🇺🇸.
-I work in comparative genomics field to study the natural history of spontaneous canine and human glioma.
+I am an associate research scientist in [Verhaak lab](https://verhaaklab.com) at the Department of Neurosurgery, Yale School of Medicine.
+I am working in the comparative genomics field to study evolutionary history of spontaneous canine and human glioma.
+My current work is focused on characterizing and targeting evolutionarily constrained genetic elements and underlying tissue-specific selection pressures that can drive tumor progression and therapy resistance.
 [More](https://sbamin.com/about/)

 You can reach me either via tweeting or direct messaging [@sbamin](https://twitter.com/sbamin) or [contact here](https://sbamin.com/contact/).